weiezhang/weiezhang.github.io/_pages/about.md

 ## Recruiting
 I am seeking highly motivated and focused research students with backgrounds and interests in Computer Science, Mathematics, and Engineering.
 You may look at the scholarship webpage for [domestic and international scholarships](https://www.adelaide.edu.au/graduate-research/scholarships#summary-of-main-hdr-scholarships).
-For Chinese students, you could take a look at the [Adelaide University China Fee Scholarship (CSC)](https://scholarships.adelaide.edu.au/Scholarships/postgraduate-research/all-faculties/adelaide-university-china-fee-scholarships-china).
 For further enquiries, please email me directly.